 After reading a Time to Change article on reducing the stigma surrounding mental health, I became inspired to write this post about the Sherlock Gnomes movie and their negative portrayal of mental illness and depression.
 This is because of a line in the script which reads ‘What are you going to do, depress me to death?’

 I have contacted the creators of Sherlock Gnomes, explaining my concerns and I am awaiting their response.
-The article (which I have linked above) states that stigma is reduced by sharing examples of discrimination and making companies and authorities aware that it is not acceptable.
-Therefore I would appreciate my readers also sharing their experiences and sharing this post so that it is taken seriously by the producers and a change can take place.
+The article (linked above) states that stigma is reduced by sharing examples of discrimination, and making companies aware that it is not acceptable.
+Therefore I would appreciate it if you share your experiences along with this post; so a change can take place.
 Individuals deserve to live in a world that doesn’t make them feel that their life is unworthy.
 They deserve to recover from mental illness.

 Love Casey x

 Below are links to websites that can support you if you are suffering from mental illness.